-Most legacy SDLT avoidance schemes were designed to exploit unintended gaps in the SDLT legislation by, for instance, turning a single step purchase of property into a multi-step transaction and applying different SDLT exemptions to each step with the result that no SDLT was payable on the overall transaction.
+Most legacy SDLT avoidance schemes were designed to exploit unintended gaps in the SDLT legislation.
+A common example is a scheme that turned a single-step purchase of property into a multi-step transaction.
+By applying different SDLT exemptions to each step, the intended result was that no SDLT was payable on the overall transaction.

 Should I agree to use an SDLT avoidance scheme?

-A good practical rule of thumb when looking at an SDLT avoidance scheme is whether you would feel comfortable explaining as a witness in an SDLT appeal against HMRC in the tax tribunal why you entered into the scheme transactions.
+A good practical rule of thumb when looking at an SDLT avoidance scheme is whether you would feel comfortable explaining as a witness in an SDLT appeal against HMRC why you entered into the scheme transactions.

 What types of SDLT savings opportunities are left?

-Examples include maximising claims for multiple-dwellings relief, applying the meaning of “dwelling” properly in order to fall within the lower Table B rates of SDLT (maximum 5%), claiming the lower rates for mixed use property and avoiding mistakes when claiming relief under the 15% corporate rate for dwellings or the 3% higher rates rules for additional dwellings.
+The attention of tax advisers in SDLT planning is now focused on legitimate things like maximising the available statutory SDLT reliefs, applying the statutory definitions correctly and avoiding falling foul of traps in the SDLT legislation.Examples include: maximising claims for Multiple-Dwellings Relief, applying the meaning of “dwelling” properly in order to fall within the lower Table B rates of SDLT (maximum 5%), claiming the lower rates for mixed use property and avoiding mistakes when claiming relief under the 15% corporate rate for dwellings or the 3% higher rates rules for additional dwellings.